 The purpose of this Letter is twofold.
-Firstly, we show that when treating a BP by applying the standard perturbation theory valid for VP, all orders of the perturbation series can contributing linearly in $h$.
-Using EM for illustration, we demonstrate this surprising fact in terms of static (zero-frequency) modes of a non-dispersive open optical system.
-Secondly, we derive a unified treatment of small BP and VP, providing the correct terms of the RS wave number change, which are linear in $h$ or $\delta \varepsilon$.
-This treatment is then generalized to includes the frequency dispersion, arbitrary materials (including magnetic and chiral), and arbitrary shape.
+Firstly, we show that when treating a BP by applying the standard perturbation theory valid for VP, all orders of the perturbation series can contribute linearly in $h$.
+Using EM for illustration, we demonstrate this surprising finding in terms of static (zero-frequency) modes of a non-dispersive open optical system.

+Secondly, we derive a unified treatment of small BP and VP, describing correctly the first-order RS wave number change, linear in $h$ and $\Delta \varepsilon$, respectively.
+This treatment is generalized to include frequency dispersion, arbitrary media (including magnetic and chiral), and arbitrary shape.
 Illustrations for both spherical and non-spherical dispersive systems are provided.

 For clarity of presentation, we start by considering an unperturbed dielectric system described by a non-dispersive permittivity tensor $\heps(\r)$ with known RSs having wave numbers $k_n$ and electric fields $\E_n(\r)$.
 This system is perturbed by a change of the permittivity $\Delta\heps(\r)$.
 In the RSE approach~\cite{MuljarovEPL10,DoostPRA14}, the electric field $\E(\r)$ of a perturbed RS is expanded as \be \E(\r)=\sum_\nu c_\nu\E_\nu(\r)\,, \ee leading to a matrix eigenvalue problem